Membership Information for Parents

 Find a Club

-With 24 Clubs in 10 metro counties, BGCMA serves nearly 15,000 youth annually and 3,800 youth per day.
+With 25 Clubs in 10 metro counties, BGCMA serves nearly 12,000 youth annually and 3,500 youth per day.
 Find a Club near you.
-We also operate Camp Kiwanis and Youth Art Connection, a gallery and workspace for young artists.
+We also operate Camp Kiwanis a year-round residence camp that provides a positive, challenging outdoor experience to the youth we serve.

 Age of Children